Pet Emergency: What to Do

 Always seek help from a veterinarian in all possible cases of poisoning.

 A very small amount of antifreeze can be fatal, particularly in cats.
-Pets are typically exposed when a car radiator leaves a spill in the garage or driveway.
+Typically pets are exposed when a car radiator leaves a spill in the garage or driveway.
 The best treatment is prevention.
-Unfortunately, antifreeze toxicity is often diagnosed after it is too late, once severe organ damage has already occurred.
+Unfortunately, antifreeze toxicity is often diagnosed after it is too late, after severe organ damage has occurred.

 Plants in the Lily family, including Christmas Lillies, are deadly to cats.